thulangunarathne-IoT/ESP32-IoT-Monitoring-and-Automation-System/README.md

 📡 Communication
 -
-The ESP32 communicates with the Node-RED system using the MQTT protocol.
+The ESP32 communicates with the FlowFuse/Node-RED system using the MQTT protocol.

 Example MQTT topics used in the project include:

 factory/room1/device/status

-factory/room101/motion
+factory/room1/motion

 MQTT provides lightweight and efficient communication between the ESP32 and the monitoring/control system.